mihaelamunteanu/PersonalRecord/README.md

 SET PGDATA=C:\Program Files\PostgreSQL\11\data

 # 18.01.2019
-- properties files to save data to (the pdfs) and to read data from... - le citim din DB
+- properties files to save data to (the pdfs) and to read data from... - le citim din DB, si properties pt DB - ok
 - logs
 - validare - check what there is still to do - ok
 - bat for app